88 Online Therapy Tips (Get Better Results and Save Money)

 6. Stalk therapists’ online profiles and take notes.

 You might not be sure about what you want your therapist to be like.
 The easiest way to find out is to scroll through different therapists’ profiles and see which therapists feel right for you and which ones don’t.
-What do they have in common?
+You can start to see patterns in the profiles that stand out and get a better sense of what works for you.

 7. Figure out what kind of therapist you’d prefer.

 Review the therapists in your “yes” and “no” folders.
 What do the ones who appeal most to you have in common?
-Does a therapist’s gender, cultural background, age, and spirituality matter to you?
-Which methods would you prefer your therapist to use?
+Do they have a certain kind of personality or approach?
+Which methods do they use?

 8. Make sure that the therapist you choose reflects your preferences.

-Know which of your preferences are deal-breakers if they’re not met.
+Know which of your preferences are deal-breakers.
+What areas of expertise does a therapist absolutely need to have?
+Does their gender, cultural background, age, or spirituality matter?
 Don’t let a website’s algorithms or your insurance press you into compromising on what’s most important to you.

 9. Make sure that the therapist you choose offers weekly live therapy sessions.